andrewboyd79/campfire-cooking/README.md

 - Collections of recipes which bring together new recipes/seasonal recipes/recipes featuring a specific meat/ingredient
 - Product pages and links to specific products named within recipes i.e. dutch oven would link to the dutch oven product page
 - Separate fields within the ingredients section for numbers, units, ingredients e.g. 1 tbsp salt would be recorded as 3x seaparate values.
 This would allow for cleaner data entry and better user experience with more dropdowns etc.
+- Use of categories (to be used in conjunction with collections) to allow the user to link to most relevant content/recipes
 - Increased administrator functionality - ability for site administrator to add/delete values from categories/collections/menus
+- Ability to upload images directly to sire instead of image URL'safe
+- Incorporation of video recipes

 ---